Get started with Ubuntu Pro for WSL¶

 > wsl --install

-You need to reboot the Windows machine after WSL installation.
+You may need to reboot the Windows machine for the changes to take effect.

 Global configuration settings for WSL may block the communication between the Ubuntu